-Attendance face to face: About 390 hours
+Attendance face to face: 392 hours (approx.)

-Work placement: 24 hours (3 days).
+Work placement: 22 hours (3 days).
 If you are currently working in the cultural heritage management industry or have worked recently, you can apply for Recognition of Prior Learning (RPL).

 Additional study between weeks: You are expected to read and review study materials between teaching weeks, and work on assessment tasks.
 The time taken depends on individuals but could be between 10-20 hours per month.